-Negative results for Blue-Green Algae in Cheney Lake, big crowds expected for July 4th
+Negative results for blue-green algae in Cheney Lake, big crowds expected for July 4th

 “I would feel comfortable eating a fish out of that lake right now,” Martin says.

-Park Rangers say if you do have concerns about Blue-Green Algae, make sure to report it to their office.
-All current status’s for bodies of water will remain through the holiday weekend and testing will resume again July 8th.
+Park Rangers say if you do have concerns about blue-green algae, make sure to report it to their office.
+All current status’s for bodies of water will remain through the holiday weekend and testing will resume again July 8.